NFL Draft Top Pick Betting Odds: Who Will Be the No. 1 Overall Pick in the 2025 NFL Draft?

 NFL Draft No. 1 Pick Betting Odds: 2025 Favorites for the First Pick Overall

-Cam Ward, Miami: The Tennessee Titans have the first pick and need an upgrade over Will Levis and Mason Rudolph.
+Cam Ward, Miami: The Tennessee Titans have the first pick and need an upgrade over Will Levis, especially after Mason Rudolph returned to the Steelers.
 Ward, who was a consensus first-team All-America selection and set multiple Miami passing records, can be that upgrade and thus is the NFL Draft betting odds favorite to be the first pick on most of the NFL betting apps.

 Abdul Carter, Penn State: The All-America defensive end finished his college career with five tackles, a sack, two tackles for loss and a pass defended in Penn State's CFP semifinal loss to Notre Dame.
 The Big Ten Defensive Player of the Year has been moving up steadily in the NFL Draft betting odds and on mock drafts in recent weeks.
 A foot injury, however, is complicating his draft status.